-So last night we threw a hurricane party and invited some friends who live in our apartment building for Hurricane cocktails—an appropriate name even though no hurricane was an inspiration for the drink.
+So last night we threw a hurricane party and invited some friends who live in our apartment building for Hurricane cocktails—an appropriate name even though no hurricane engendered the creation of the drink.

 The rum cocktail called a Hurricane was invented by New Orleans tavern owner Pat O’Brien in the early 1940s.

-So if you want a good Hurricane, you’ll have to make your own.
+So if you want a good Hurricane, you’ll have to go to a top venue, or make your own.